 Sometimes, you will have to pay down to hold your move date.
 This can be normal and should not exceed 20% of your total move.
 An indication that you might be working with a scammer is if they ask for a large cash deposit or demand you make full payment in advance.

 A reputable moving company will proudly display their logo on their trucks.
 You should see their company name, address, website or phone number.
 Rogue mover pretends to be popular, so if they show up in a truck without branding, be cautious.
 Don’t let them in your home.

 Movers Are Not Trained:

-Hiring a moving company based on value will help you avoid hiring a fraud.
+Hiring a moving company based on value will help you avoid getting scammed.
 Make sure that you are diligent when looking for movers.
 It's a good idea to meet the mover at their office location.
 This will allow you to view their office, get an estimate and more.
 During the whole process, it’s crucial to be alert about anything that seems too good to be true.
 Morrison Moving has been moving people for over 30 years.
 They have built a reputation for being honest, caring, and efficient.